Panmoni/yapbay/docs/plan.md

 # YapBay Frontend Development Plan

-## Trade Page

-- if I'm going to update via RPC on the state of the escrow at any given time, do I need listener?
-Do I need to be checking the API?
-Normalize that.

 ## API integration

 - log in as user 3, create account
-- migrate all old testing accounts to zen from brave, chrome, etc... also arbitrator address and yapbay funding address
+- migrate old testing metamask accts from brave

-## Diagnostic tool
+## Trade Page

-create a diagnostic tool to collate info from on-chain via RPC, trades db, escrows db, transaction db.
+- listener vs RPC on page... maybe I need both.

-## NExt Test
+## Next Test

 NEXT: re-test flow up to mark fiat paid and ensure API works and state updates on the frontend

 When funding escrow, is the transaction getting recorded to the API?

-refresh my understanding of trade states
+when recording the escrow it is saving its state as the trade state, not the escrow state.

 ## escrow